 The key criteria for evaluating any AI exit interview approach:

 - Does it follow up?
-A system that asks pre-set questions in sequence is a chatbot, not a conversation.
+A system that asks pre-set questions in sequence is not enough.
 Look for adaptive follow-up based on responses.

 - Does it handle multiple languages natively?
 Translation layers lose nuance.
 Native multilingual processing preserves it.

 - Where is the data hosted?
 Exit interview data is sensitive.
-EU hosting and GDPR compliance aren't optional for European operations.
+EU hosting and GDPR compliance are essential for European operations.

 - Does it integrate with retention strategy?
 Exit data that lives in a separate silo creates reports, not action.
-Look for connections to your broader people analytics and predictive HR infrastructure.
+Look for connections to your broader people analytics and retention strategy.

 Exit interviews shouldn't end at the exit

-The deeper shift isn't about technology — it's about timing.
+The deeper shift is not about technology alone — it is about timing.
 Organizations that treat exit interviews as an isolated event miss the point.
-The same adaptive conversation approach that uncovers why people leave can detect retention risks before people decide to go.
+The same adaptive conversation approach that uncovers why people leave can inform stay interviews before patterns harden into departures.

-When exit conversations reveal that "lack of development" is the top driver in a specific division, the next step isn't a better exit form.
-It's running stay conversations with current employees in that division to understand who else is at risk and what would change their trajectory.
+When exit conversations reveal that "lack of development" is the top driver in a specific division, the next step is not a better exit form.
+It is running stay conversations with current employees in that division to understand which conditions should change.

-This is where exit data becomes strategic: not as a post-mortem, but as a leading indicator for workforce decisions.
+This is where exit data becomes strategic: not as a post-mortem, but as source evidence for workforce decisions and effective employee retention strategies.

 Some organizations are already making this shift.
 Discover how.